OpenBCI/Documentation/docs/07Examples/18-EMG_Projects.md

 ---
 id: EMGProjectsLanding
-title: Ready to do more with EMG?
-Head to our Collection of EMG tutorials!
+title: EMG Projects
 ---

+Are you ready to try more advanced EMG set-ups that will allow you to scroll, control music and lights, and more?
+Head to EMG Projects!